Overview

 MCP tool use

-MCP tool invocations appear in the Claude SDK output stream and are rendered in the Slack response as tool-use labels.
+MCP tool invocations are rendered in the Slack response as tool-use labels.
 In logs, you’ll see the MCP proxy management:Session cleanup

 Errors